RDFLib/rdflib-hdt/docs/source/hdtdocument.rst

 For example, if you load a file */home/awesome-user/test.hdt*, :py:class:`rdflib_hdt.HDTDocument` will look for the index file
 */home/awesome-user/test.hdt.index.v1-1*.

+.. warning:: By default, an HDTDocument discards RDF Terms with invalid UTF-8 encoding.
+You can change this behavior with the `safe_mode` parameter of the constructor.

-Missing indexes are generated automatically, but be careful, as it requires to load all HDT triples in memory!
+.. note:: Missing indexes are generated automatically, but be careful, as it requires to load all HDT triples in memory!

 .. code-block:: python